 Smaller fluctuations in VDI usage tend to be related to unpredictable end-user behaviors.
-A user might, for instance, decide to play a video or upload a large file, thereby causing a resource usage spike.
-These spikes are usually short-lived, however, and do not cause any problems as long as the virtual desktop density is not excessively high.
+A user might, for instance, decide to play a video or upload a large file, causing a resource usage spike.
+However, these spikes are usually short-lived and don't cause problems if the virtual desktop density is not excessively high.
 Overly dense virtual desktop deployments leave few hardware resources available to absorb these usage spikes.

 Identifying VDI usage fluctuations is normally easy to do.
-Just using a virtual desktop on a day-to-day basis can give IT professionals a good sense of the ongoing activity patterns.
+Using a virtual desktop daily can give IT professionals a good sense of the ongoing activity patterns.

-An IT pro might notice, for instance, that performance becomes sluggish at 9:00 a.m. for about 10 minutes, and then again at around noon when everyone heads to lunch.
-Even though such observations are subjective, IT can quantify sluggish performance during times of heavy activity using performance monitoring software.
+For instance, an IT pro might notice that performance becomes sluggish at 9:00 a.m. for about 10 minutes and again at around noon when everyone heads to lunch.
+Even though such observations are subjective, IT can quantify sluggish performance during heavy activity using performance monitoring software.
 To understand why performance is suffering, you will need to run the performance monitoring software on both the virtual desktop and the host server.
 That way, you can determine if too few hardware resources are allocated to the virtual desktops or if the host server is being depleted of its hardware resources.

-IT pros can also use automation to manage VDI usage fluctuations by performing workload redistribution.
+IT pros can also use automation to manage VDI usage fluctuations by redistributing workloads.

-Suppose, for example, IT knows that a major resource spike occurs every day at noon.
-Depending on which hardware components are being over-utilized, they may be able to use an automation engine to automatically power up an additional server node and then live-migrate some of the virtual desktops to that node just before the resource spike occurs.
+Suppose, for example, IT knows that a major resource spike occurs daily at noon.
+Depending on which hardware components are being overutilized, they may be able to use an automation engine to automatically power up an additional server node and then live-migrate some of the virtual desktops to that node just before the resource spike occurs.
 This way, more hardware is available to cope with the demand.

 When the usage spike is over, IT can set the deployment to automatically live-migrate those virtual desktops back to their original location and shut down the extra server node to save on power and cooling costs.